stephen-pilli/blank-app/Information_Sheet.md

 #
 &#x20;   **1.
 Introductory statement:**

 &#x20;       a.
-Researcher’s Name:  Dr. Vivek Nallur
+Researcher’s Names:  Dr. Zuzana Švédová, Dr. Fatemeh Golpayegani, Dr. Vivek Nallur, Stephen Pilli

 &#x20;       b.
-University College Dublin
+Project: ReRoute Project

-&#x20;       c.
-School of Computer Science
+&#x20;       C. Transport Research Centre, v. v. i.
+(CDV), University College Dublin School of Computer Science

 &#x20;       d.
-Detecting Cognitive Biases Using Conversational Agents.
+User behavioural Modelling Transport Research - Detecting and Mitigating Human Cognitive Biases in Public Transportation Choices

 &#x20;   **2.
 What is this research about?**

-The objective of this study is to determine the if cognitive biases can be detected through the utilisation of conversational agents, specifically chatbots in the domain of public transportation.
-Given that cognitive biases are inherent in all human beings, our aim is to examine planning data across diverse tasks acquired during the experimental process.
-The overarching goal is to assess the capability of a conversational agent to consistently identify the presence of a specific cognitive bias, namely the status quo bias, framing effect, without the requirement for human input.
+Our study aims to explore how human cognitive biases affect users' choices in sustainable transportation.
+Chatbots play a key role in presenting different transport options to users.
+We are investigating whether  biases can be identified through a chatbot, with the goal of reducing them and encouraging more sustainable transport decisions.

 &#x20;   **3.
 Why am I doing this research?**